section-engineering-education/engineering-education/articles/variables-in-js/index.md

 In the above example, the `exe` variable only exists inside the block, and referencing it outside the block will cause an error `Uncaught ReferenceError: exe is not defined`.

 ### Declaring variables using the keyword  `const`
-The difference between the `const` and other keywords used to declare variables is that a variable declared using the keyword `const` must be initialized immediately with a value, and that value **can't be redeclared**.

-Using the `const` keyword lets you declare constants that should not be changed in your code.
+A variable declared using the keyword `const` must be initialized immediately with a value, and that value **can't be redeclared**.
+In other words, using the `const` keyword lets you declare constants that cannot be changed later once you've declared them.

-`const` keyword is used to declare block scope variables.
+Variables declared using  the `const` keyword are block scoped.

 Example: